 In recent years, an increasing amount of schools in the U.S. have banned cake, cupcakes, and other treats for kids’ birthday celebrations all in an effort to curb childhood obesity and protect kids who have food allergies.
 Now in the midst of COVID-19, most schools are not having birthday parties or allowing treats in the classroom, but birthdays at home are still happening, even if it is with our immediate families.
 Whether you’re looking for a substitute for a traditional birthday cake or another dessert, here are 11 healthy kids’ birthday treats that are easy and delicious.

-When one of my daughters celebrated her birthday in preschool, I didn’t feel good about serving up cupcakes or another dessert at 10am in the morning, so my husband and I whipped up a batch of chocolate covered strawberries instead.
+When my daughter celebrated her birthday in preschool, I didn’t feel good about serving up cupcakes or another dessert at 10am in the morning, so my husband and I whipped up a batch of chocolate-covered strawberries instead.

 Strawberries are a good source of vitamin C, folate, potassium and fiber, and when they’re matched with chocolate, they have just the right amount of sweetness kids crave.

-This recipe for Easy Chocolate Covered Strawberries from Jamielyn Nye, founder of I Heart Naptime, are healthy and delicious and with a drizzle of white chocolate, they’re extra special for kids’ birthday parties.
+This recipe for Easy Chocolate Covered Strawberries from Jamielyn, founder of I Heart Naptime is healthy, delicious and with a drizzle of white chocolate, extra special for kids’ birthday parties.

 So when I came across her recipe for Fruit Wands, I couldn’t wait to share it.

-Whole grains like those found in popcorn give kids plenty of fiber which satisfies their hunger and prevents spikes in blood sugar.
+Whole grains like those found in popcorn give kids plenty of fiber to satisfy their hunger and prevent spikes in blood sugar.